acidburn0zzz/jetpack-sdk/packages/addon-kit/docs/page-mod.md

 <api name="attach">
 @event
-  This event is emitted when the page-mod's content scripts are attached to a page whose URL matches the page-mod's `include` pattern.
+  This event is emitted when the page-mod's content scripts are attached to a document whose URL matches the page-mod's `include` pattern.

    The listener function is passed a [`worker`](packages/api-utils/content/worker.html) object that you can use to
-   [communicate with the content scripts](packages/addon-kit/page-mod.html#Communicating With Content Scripts) your page-mod has loaded into this particular tab.
+   [communicate with the content scripts](packages/addon-kit/page-mod.html#Communicating With Content Scripts) your page-mod has loaded into this particular document.

-   The `attach` event is triggered every time this page-mod's content scripts are attached to a page (or frame).
-So if the user loads several pages which match this page-mod's `include` pattern, `attach` will be triggered for each page, each time with a distinct `worker` instance.
+   The `attach` event is triggered every time this page-mod's content scripts are attached to a document.
+So if the user loads several documents which match this page-mod's `include` pattern, `attach` will be triggered for each document, each time with a distinct `worker` instance.

-   Each worker then represents a channel of communication with the set of content scripts loaded by this particular page-mod into that particular page.
+   Each worker then represents a channel of communication with the set of content scripts loaded by this particular page-mod into that particular document.

 @argument {Worker}
-   The listener function is passed a [`Worker`](packages/api-utils/content/worker.html) object that can be used to communicate with any content scripts attached to this page.
+   The listener function is passed a [`Worker`](packages/api-utils/content/worker.html) object that can be used to communicate with any content scripts attached to this document.
 </api>

 <api name="error">
 @event
-This event is emitted when an uncaught runtime error occurs in one of the page mod's content scripts.
+This event is emitted when an uncaught runtime error occurs in one of the page-mod's content scripts.

 @argument {Error}
 Listeners are passed a single argument, the